-Each keyword is main street
+Each keyword is Main Street

-Each keyword is a store isle
+Each keyword is a store aisle

 Keywords and the Consumer Journey

-Keywords are an essential part of a consumers path to purchasing a product or service.
+Keywords are an essential part of a consumer’s path to purchasing a product or service.

 - Usually there is a stimulus that makes people want to search for something.

-- Usually people share that experience with a review, social post or by telling their friends
+- Usually people share that experience with a review, social post, or by telling their friends.

-- These reviews usually influence and triggers another search
+- These reviews usually influence and triggers another search.

 High Intent Keywords